textpattern/textpattern.github.io/tags/article.md

 : **Default:** `0`.

 `sort="sort value(s)"`
-: How to sort resulting list. **Note:** values are case sensitive on some servers.
+: How to sort the resulting article list.
+Specify a value from the ones below, followed by a space and then add either `asc` or `desc` to sort in ascending or descending order, respectively. **Note:** values are case sensitive on some servers.
 : **Values:** \\
 `AuthorID` (author name). \\
 `Category1`. \\